-10.3 Interim Reporting on Significant Developments per 2 C.F.
+S-10.3 Interim Reporting on Significant Developments per 2 C.F.
 R. § 200.328(d)

 - a.
 Events may occur between the scheduled performance reporting dates that have significant impact upon the activity, project, or program.
-In such cases, the subrecipient must inform The Consortium as soon as the following types of conditions become known: - b.
-Problems, delays, or adverse conditions which will materially impair the ability to meet the objective of this Award.
+In such cases, the Subrecipient must inform the Consortium as soon as the following types of conditions become known: - b.
+Problems, delays, or adverse conditions which will materially impair the ability to meet the objective of the Award.
 This disclosure must include a statement of the action taken, or contemplated, and any assistance needed to resolve the situation. - c.
-Favorable developments, which enable meeting time schedules and objectives sooner or at less cost than anticipated or producing more or different beneficial results than originally planned. - d.
-The subrecipient must:
+Favorable developments, which enable meeting time schedules and objectives sooner or at less cost than anticipated or producing more or different beneficial results than originally planned.

+d.
+The Subrecipient must:

-- Promptly provide to The Consortium a copy of all state or local inspector general reports, audit reports other than those prepared under the Single Audit Act, and reports of any other oversight body, if such report pertains to an award under any RESTORE Act component, including the Comprehensive Plan Component and Spill Impact Component. - 2) Immediately notify The Consortium of any indication of fraud, waste, abuse, or potentially criminal activity pertaining to grant funds.
+- 1) Promptly provide to the Consortium a copy of all state or local inspector general reports, audit reports other than those prepared under the Single Audit Act, and reports of any other oversight body, if such report pertains to an Award under any RESTORE Act component, including the Comprehensive Plan Component and Spill Impact Component. - 2) Immediately notify the Consortium of any indication of fraud, waste, abuse, or potentially criminal activity pertaining to grant funds.

-10.4 Audit Requirements
+S-10.4 Audit Requirements

-The subrecipient is responsible for complying with all audit requirements of the Single Audit Act and 2 C.F.R.
+The Subrecipient is responsible for complying with all audit requirements of the Single Audit Act and 2 C.F.R.
 Part 200 Subpart F - Audit Requirements.

-10.5 Operational Self-Assessment
+S-10.5 Operational Self-Assessment

-The subrecipient must submit a revised Operational Self-Assessment form no later than June 30th of each calendar year for the duration of its active Grant Awards.
-Only one Operational Self-Assessment must be submitted per subrecipient per year.
-In completing the form, the subrecipient must note controls or activities that have changed from its previous submission.
-The recipient must submit the Operational Self-Assessment electronically to gulfconsortium@balmoralgroup.us, unless otherwise specified in writing by The Consortium.
+The Subrecipient must submit an updated Operational Self-Assessment form no later than June 30th of each calendar year for the duration of its active Awards.
+Only one Operational Self-Assessment must be submitted per Subrecipient per year.
+In completing the form, the Subrecipient must note controls or activities that have changed from its previous submission.
+The Subrecipient must submit the Operational Self-Assessment electronically to gulfconsortium@balmoralgroup.us, unless otherwise specified in writing by the Consortium.
 The form may be downloaded at www.gulfconsortium.org.

-11.FINANCIAL MANAGEMENT SYSTEM AND INTERNAL CONTROLS REQUIREMENTS
+S-11.
+FINANCIAL MANAGEMENT SYSTEM AND INTERNAL CONTROLS REQUIREMENTS; SUBCONTRACTING

 - a.
 Subrecipients must expend and account for Award funds in accordance with federal laws and procedures.
-In addition, all subrecipients' financial management systems must be sufficient to: - Permit the preparation of accurate, current, and complete SF-425, SF-PPR, RESTORE Act Milestones Report, and RESTORE Act Status of Performance Reports, as well as any additional reports required by any Special Award Conditions; - ii.
-Permit the tracing of funds to a level of expenditures adequate to establish that such funds have been used in accordance with all applicable federal, state, and local requirements, including the RESTORE Act, Treasury RESTORE Act regulations, these Standard Terms and Conditions, Program-Specific Terms and Conditions, and any Special Award Conditions. - iii.
-Allow for the comparison of actual expenditures with the amount budgeted for each Award made to the subrecipient by The Consortium under the
+In addition, all Subrecipients' financial management systems must be sufficient to: - Permit the preparation of accurate, current, and complete SF-425, SF-PPR, RESTORE Act Milestones Report, and RESTORE Act Status of Performance Reports, as well as any additional reports required by any Special Award Conditions. - ii.
+Permit the tracing of funds to a level of expenditures adequate to establish that such funds have been used in accordance with all applicable federal, state, and local requirements, including the RESTORE Act, Treasury RESTORE Act regulations, the Standard Terms and Conditions, Program-Specific Terms and Conditions, any Special Award Conditions and the